 I started writing a community news column for a very small county paper while I was in high school.
 If I remember correctly, I earned $8 a month for calling the neighbors and asking them what they had done or who had visited them that week.
 It was a little like being a gossip columnist.
 During high school and my first attempt at college I learned to love writing argumentative essays and research papers.
 Later, I wrote a mental health column for another small rural newspaper.
 During my second time in college I learned the joys of writing creative nonfiction.

 I wrote my first romance novel on a portable typewriter while living in West Texas.
 At the time I was reading a romance a day and thought I should give it a try.
 That manuscript is neatly packaged and resides in my desk drawer to this day.
 I didn’t write again until years later, when I wrote The Blackmailed Beauty.
-I have since written the sequel, To Release and Earl, and my mind is always brimming with more plot ideas.
-In fact, the third book in the series, Injured Sensibilities, was recently published/.
+I have since written the sequel, To Release and Earl, and the third book in the series, Injured Sensibilities.

-I am a member of Romance Writers of America, Colorado Romance Writers, and the Beau Monde.
+I am a member of Romance Writers of America.